dilshankarunarathne/filtered-ads/README.md

 ## Contributions

 Contributions are welcome!
-For bug reports or requests please [submit an issue](
+For bug reports or requests please [submit an issue](https://github.com/dilshankarunarathne/filtered-ads).